gusreid/gus-reid/content/_index.md

 [forum]
 enable = true
 title = "Sign up for updates"
-para = "No spam, just , workshops and articles." name = "Full Name" email = "Enter Email" select = "Which of these describe you the best"
+para = "No spam, just news on upcoming classes, workshops and articles." name = "Full Name" email = "Enter Email" select = "Which of these describe you the best"